 This course provides the student with firsthand experience in problem solving and decision making in a business environment.
 Students will work as part of a team on an actual business case culminating in a thorough report, recommending solutions for the firm's problems.
-Prerequisites: ENG101, junior standing, and permission of the Department of Business Administration.
+Prerequisites: ENG 101 and BA 340.

-451 Study Abroad: International Marketing
+451 Study Away: Marketing

-This course is a study course experience, normally lasting one week or more, that takes students outside the United States.
-The purpose is to deepen students' understanding of other cultures as they learn how the requirements for operating a successful enterprise differ from those in the U.S. This is accomplished through a series of papers completed prior to and following the study-tour experience.
-This course provides the conceptual framework for marketing across national borders, as well as marketing within different foreign environments.
-Students study how international marketing programs are developed, as well as the various factors that affect decision-making in an international setting.
-Prerequisites: ENG101, BA330, junior standing and permission of the Department of Business Administration.
+This course is a study away experience, normally lasting one week or more, that takes students outside their usual surroundings.
+The purpose is to deepen students' understanding of other cultures as they learn how the requirements for operating a successful enterprise differ in different regions of the U.S. and in regions outside the U.S. This is accomplished through a series of papers completed prior to and following the study away experience.
+This course provides the conceptual framework for marketing across regional and national borders, as well as marketing within different regional and foreign environments.
+Students study how marketing programs are developed, as well as the various factors that affect decision-making in a national or international setting.
+Prerequisites: ENG 101 and BA 330.